jilloreilly/professional-readme-generator/README.md

 ## Description

-This README Generator showcases the JavaScrip(ES6), Node.js and npm skills I have gained from Module 11 (Working withh ES6 and Node.js) of the Front-end Web Development Bootcamp.
+This README Generator showcases the JavaScript(ES6), Node.js and npm skills I have gained from Module 11 (Working withh ES6 and Node.js) of the Front-end Web Development Bootcamp.

 The  README Generator will run in the terminal and features a dynamically generated README.md file based on user input.

 ## Usage & Installation

-1. The **Professional README Generator** can be installed by copying the files to your machine
+1. The **Professional README Generator** can be installed by copying the source files to your machine

 2. The application will be invoked by using the following command: